 - Collaborate with our team of criminologists who will help develop your critical thinking skills, research techniques and capacity to communicate complex intellectual ideas.

-Open your mind to a global perspective on crime and justice and the impact it has on society today.
+Open your mind to a global perspective on crime and justice, and the impact it has on society today.

 Our programme comprises three core modules and three optional modules.
-The core modules include: Introduction to Global Criminology, which introduces you to key criminological theories and their application to global problems of crime and justice; Researching Global Criminology, an advanced research methods module that teaches you the core skills required in conducting criminological fieldwork; and Dissertation (MA only), where you will lead your own empirical research project with the support of an expert supervisor.
-Optional modules offer a range of specialisms drawn from our experts’ research fields.
+The core modules include: Introduction to Global Criminology, which introduces you to key criminological theories and their application to global problems of crime and justice; Researching Global Criminology, an advanced research methods module that teaches you the core skills required in conducting criminological fieldwork; and a dissertation where you will lead your own empirical research project with the support of an expert supervisor.
+Optional modules offer a range of specialisms drawn from our experts' research fields.

 This dynamic and outward-looking syllabus encourages fresh thinking in the study of global crime and justice.
 Our range of exciting new option modules will enable you to specialise in key criminological topics such as global policing, genocide, gender and violence, and media and popular culture.

 You will gain a strong foundation of knowledge and be introduced to criminology within its historical and cultural context.
 You will also examine a range of contemporary global issues such as drug trafficking, violence against women and girls, mass incarceration, policing, organised crime, urban crime, political resistance and transitional justice.

 The programme also offers a step-by-step theoretical and practical grounding in criminological research.
 You will gain key skills for your own research process, including research design, data collection and data analysis.
 You will have the opportunity to specialise in a research project which includes independently designing and analysing the project with the support of a supervisor.

 Here are examples of the modules on this programme some of which are compulsory and others optional: